xicato/xig-documentation/api_doc.md

   Current as of 2018-4-11.

 ----
-<a id="markdown-68-get-device-communication-configuration-new-call" name="68-get-device-communication-configuration-new-call"></a>
+<a id="markdown-get-device-communication-configuration-new-call" name="get-device-communication-configuration-new-call"></a>
-## 6.8.
-Get Device Communication Configuration (New Call)
+## Get Device Communication Configuration (New Call)
 **Change Status:** V1.7.1 API call changes: This call is new; it duplicates all the existing functionality of the `/device/getconfig` call, but in a way that's more consistent with other device configuration calls.

   Gets the communication configuration for a given device (XID or XIM).